-Traditional research methods like 1:1 interviews are important to the researcher’s toolbox.
+Traditional methods like 1:1 interviews are important to a product team’s toolbox.
 Sprig’s Recruiting prompts & screening survey templates help you with participant recruitment and scheduling tasks.

 Sprig is optimized for four recruiting use cases using the following templates: